glowkeeper/P3D/docs/labs/week5Session2.md

 ## Make a Plant Grow

-Below, you are going to make a plant grow (and wither) using a key press.
+Below, you are going to make a flower grow.
+This is a special flower that only blooms for you - it will only grow when you are near and when you tell it to.
+And when you leave, it whithers away.

 ### The Animation